10 reasons to go diving in Ishigaki and the Yaeyama Islands

 • By bicycle: you can rent a bicycle for 700 to 1000 ¥ (about £7 / 8€) a day.
 From Ishigaki City, the southern part of the island is flat and accessible.
 I recommend a 20 km tour to explore Fusaki Beach area which takes about half a day.

-• By bus: I used buses to go on the east side and visit Shiraho Village and Maesato Beach.
+• By bus: I used buses to go to the east side and visit Shiraho Village and Maesato Beach.
 Thanks to the airport bus line, the only one to have frequent buses, it was convenient.
 You can get bus passes for 1000 ¥ (about £7 / 8€) a day or 2000 ¥ (about £14 / 16€) for 5 days.
-At first, I thought I would only use the buses but the timetable to go north to see Hirakubo Lighthouse, for instance, wasn’t convenient so I decided to rent a car instead for a couple of days.
+At first, I thought I would only use the buses, but the timetable to go north to see Hirakubo Lighthouse, for instance, wasn’t convenient, so I decided to rent a car instead for a couple of days.

 • By car: I wasn’t so much impressed by the sites in the north of the island even if I loved driving on its quiet roads with the ocean on one side and the mountains on the other side.
 Since my favourite spot of my mini road trip, Kabira Bay is accessible by 5 buses every day; I didn’t find it so worth the time and money to rent a car in the end, except if you are on an extended stay like me and want to explore everything.
 Besides, you want to make sure you have the appropriate international driving licence, in my case, as a French citizen, I had to do an official translation at the Automotive Federation (JAF) in Tokyo for 3000 ¥.
 I rented a car at Kumanomi Rentacar for 10,500¥ (about £72 / 83€) for 3 days and paid about 3000¥ (about £21 / 24€) for fuel.